dalbay/NodeJS-MySql-Timesheet-App/README.md

 ![Previous time sheet Page](/Images/screen7.png)

 ### Front-end Design Idea - CSS and JavaScript Modal Box
+*A modal is a dialog box/popup window that is displayed on top of the current page.*

 ![Modal Example](/Images/modalImg.png)
 ##### index.html file
 ```HTML